dosoudil/maven-repository-builder/README.md

                             Local output directory for the new repository.
 By default "local-maven-repository" will be used.
       -a CLASSIFIERS
-                            Comma-separated list of additional classifiers to download.
+                            Colon-separated list of additional classifiers to download.
                             By default "sources" will be used.
+It is possible to use * to require all available classifiers (works only when artifact list is generated from config).
       -r REPO_FILENAME
                             Zip teh created repository in a file with provided name -s CHECKSUM_MODE